Most wildfires are preventable. Learn to be fire safe

 4. Weather in New Hampshire can be challenging and unpredictable.
 Come prepared with rain gear and extra layers, even in summer.

-Top parks in New Hampshire
+Top national parks and forests in New Hampshire

 Top regions in and near New Hampshire